gradle/gradle/design-docs/features/ide-integration/ide-multiple-build/README.md

 ##### Implementation

-For the initial story, dependency substitution will be performed within the Tooling API client: the remote Gradle processes will simply provide the separate EclipseProject model for each connected build, and will have no involvement in the substitution.
+- For the initial story, dependency substitution will be performed within the Tooling API client: the remote Gradle processes will simply provide the separate EclipseProject model for each connected build, and will have no involvement in the substitution.

 ##### Test cases

-More TBD

 - Projects that are part of a workspace can be built together based on established project dependencies.
 - When the coordinates of a substituted module dependency are changed, Buildship can refresh and recieve the updated model: